 The Heart of Judas

 Judas is a well-known name even outside of Christian circles.
 His name is synonymous with traitor and betrayer and is even found in Merriam Webster’s dictionary with that very definition: “traitor; especially: one who betrays under the guise of friendship.”

 Of all the people who have rejected the offer of salvation from the Lord Jesus Christ, Judas Iscariot stands out as the one who should have known Him best.
 He was numbered among the twelve apostles.
-He was witness to His miracles.
-He heard His sermons and parables first hand.
+He was a witness to His miracles.
+He heard His sermons and parables firsthand.